 Toms’ mission of providing a free pair of shoes to a child in need for every pair purchased by their customers is a huge hit.
 Buyers feel as if they aren’t just getting a pair of great shoes, but they’re also helping make the world a better place at the same time.
 Toms is now worth hundreds of millions of dollars.
 Has anyone ever made so much money by giving products away for free?
 This is all thanks to Toms making social consciousness a cornerstone of their branding and marketing strategy.

 Environmental protection is especially pertinent to this new breed of customers.
-A study from Dotcom Distribution reported by Adweek found that 64% of customers have taken the sustainability of a company’s supply chain practices into consideration when deciding whether to buy.
+In a recent study from IBM and the National Retail Federation, it was reported that nearly 80 percent of consumers worldwide indicated that sustainability was important to them.
 Americans are more sensitive than ever to the effects our decisions have on the health of the planet.
 They want to buy green.
-If it comes down to you or your competitor, your commitment to environmentally friendly fulfillment could be the difference maker.
+If it comes down to you or your competitor, your commitment to environmentally friendly fulfillment could be the difference-maker.

 Display a Sustainability Pledge on your Website